dothetuna/google-homepage/README.md

 This is my first project.
-Trying to build a google homepage.
+Trying to build the google homepage.

 Easy Version (V1)

-Assignment Objectives
+Its not perfect but its my first attempt at a project, Took me a few days as I'm new to this however I've learned :

-1) Align/ Centre elements and content using the most basic beginner friendly way.
+1) Positioning of elements using flex

-	a) Also keeping the code semantically correct.
+2) Positioning elements using margin/ padding

-	b) Avoiding the use of external libraries/ frameworks
+3) Was stuck for hours trying to fix why navbar was constantly pushing elements below, finally figured out Overflow:hidden

-2) Hover Effects
+4)Spend way too long doing things incorrectly just to find out that there's more efficient and simpler ways.